quantxt/api-docs/README.md

 ### Tagging

 Tagging is the process of identifying and labeling entities found in the content.
-Tagging can be done using unsupervised models as well as using user defined data dictionaries.
+Tagging can be done using unsupervised models as well as using user-defined data dictionaries.
 We will cover both approaches in below.

 #### Tagging content files

-First upload all content files for tagging via following call:
+First, upload all content files for tagging via the following call:

 #### Request